Jortuk/SFIA-1/README.md

 The core architecture of the application involves two main tables (shoes_tb and shops_tb), both having a relationship with a joining table (shoesshops_tb).
 All were made in a MySQL database through Flask.
 The shoesshops_tb links data from the main tables, in this case shoes and shops, to show which shoes can be purchased at which shop.

 Underneath the previously discussed tables is an adminlogin_tb.
-This table has a one-to-one relationship with all other tables due to the fact that there are functions, specifically Create Update and Delete, that require admin level access.
+This table has a one-to-one relationship with all other tables due to the fact that there are functions, specifically Create, Update and Delete, that require admin level access.
 This was a decision that required much consideration.
 In the end, I decided it was a good choice as IMSs are used for companies, not the customer.
 Yet, the customer/user can still Read about the name, size and price of a desired shoe, and what shop to but it from.

 ![](Documentation/images/ERD_2.PNG)